DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 | 8         | 0.687097     | 3.14159265459 | 0.00000003182 | 5.82    |
 | 16        | 0.349366     | 3.14159265459 | 0.00000003182 | 11.44   |

-As we saw, by using MPI we were able to reduce the run time of our code by using more cores without affecting the results.
+As we saw, by using MPI we were able to reduce the runtime of our code by using more cores without affecting the results.
 The new column `speedup` shown in the table above was calculated using, e.g. with 1 core:

 > *Speedup = T<sub>1</sub> / T<sub>n</sub>*